freewilll/wcc/README.md

 - More tree tiling rules, e.g. the `inc` instruction and `mov` instructions with better addressing
 - Better spill code generation for specific cases
 - Improve function return value handling
-- Replace function arg pushes/pops in function calls with direct register use where possible
+- Improve function arg register use in function calls by using live ranges, register constraints and coalescing
 - Scalar optimizations
 - Redundancy elimination
 - Common subexpresion elimination